JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

 from qualifier.filters.debt_to_income import filter_debt_to_income
 from qualifier.filters.loan_to_value import filter_loan_to_value
 ```
-The lines of code seen in the picture below tell us that the user must type in the file they chose to use.
+In the block of code seen in the picture below, the user must type in the file they chose to use.
 By typing the file name correctly, it will find and open the file the user needs.
-If the file name is not correctly entered or does not exist, then the application will tell the user the file was not found.
+If the file name is not correctly entered or does not exist, then the application will notify the user that the file was not found.

 ![load_bank_data](https://user-images.githubusercontent.com/84649228/125153667-4183a080-e10a-11eb-990d-479986cfe059.PNG)

 This portion of code prompts users to fill in their information.
-By using questionary, we are able to ask open-ended questions and take the data and compare the information against the criteria for loans.
-The information a user provides must be a numerical value in order for our application to calculate debt-to-income and loan-to-value.
+By using questionary, users are asked open-ended questions, and the program will take that data and compare the information against the criteria for loans.
+The information a user provides must be a numerical value in order for the application to calculate debt-to-income and loan-to-value.

 ```
     credit_score = questionary.text("What's your credit score?").ask()